h4d1x/Namasha2Pot/README.md

 ---
 ## 🚀 Overview

-This is a fun and functional Python automation tool designed to:
+This is a functional Python automation tool designed to:
-- Open **Namasha** video links in Potplayer!!.
+- Open **Namasha** video links in Potplayer!!

 ---